nasa-fornax/fornax-documentation/documentation/faq.md

 The file `~/.profile` is an initialization script that runs when a {term}`terminal <Terminal>` session starts.
 See [](#terminal-initialization) for details.

+## What software is pre-installed?

+[Software Overview](#software-overview) lists notable packages that are pre-installed.
+These and many other pre-installed packages are organized into several environments.
+[](#preinstalled-software) describes how to find complete lists of the packages in each environment and how to search for a particular package of interest.

 ## What is the difference between saving and downloading a file?

 "Saving" a file will place it in a location in your Fornax storage.